 I’ve been wanting to make some Teacup Candles for a while now, and thought Mother’s Day was the perfect occasion.
-Hope you like this little homemade Mother’s Day gift idea.
+They would be really sweet for just about any occasion though.

-I started out with some thrift store teacups (5$ each, but half price day) and candles from the dollar store($1.25 for five).
+I started out with some thrift store teacups (5$ each, on half price day) and candles from the dollar store($1.25 for five).

 Once they harden, trim the wicks and you’re in business!